galaxyproject/tools-iuc/tools/scanpy/README.md

         --- | ---
-        `pl.scatter` | Scatter plot along observations or variables axes `pl.heatmap` | Heatmap of the expression values of set of genes `pl.dotplot` | Makes a dot plot of the expression values `pl.violin` | Violin plot
+        `pl.scatter` | Scatter plot along observations or variables axes `pl.heatmap` | Heatmap of the expression values of set of genes `pl.tracksplot` | Tracks plot of the expression values per cell `pl.dotplot` | Makes a dot plot of the expression values `pl.violin` | Violin plot
         `pl.stacked_violin` | Stacked violin plots